davbree/energetic-elm/content/pages/index.md

     topGap: none
     text: >-
-      We will notify you every tim!!e a sh!!ipment is heading to your neighborhood, and you could immediatly let us know if you want in or not.!!
+      We will notify you every tim!!e a sh!!ipment is heading to your neighborhood, and you could immediatly let us know if yo!dsau want in or not.!!
     feature:
       type: ImageBlock
       url: /images/contact.png